fox34/nginx-auth-server/README.md

 # nginx auth request server

-This is a **small and lightweight** http server, to be used by nginx to authenticate users against linux system users via PAM and an auxiliary totp file with `ngx_http_auth_request_module`.
+This is a **small and lightweight** http authentication server, to be used by nginx with `ngx_http_auth_request_module` to authenticate your website visitors against linux system users via PAM, providing additional security with two-factor-authentication.

 ## Request flow